St. Mary's Cathedral, Hamburg: History

 The architect Ernst Georg Sonnin carried out maintenance works in 1759/1760.
 Due to the weak, unstable subsoil the cathedral tower was leaning, so Sonnin straightened the tower, as he had done with other church towers in Hamburg, he even demonstrated the gathered public his new technique by reversing it to leaning and again straightening it.
 Since 1772 the city of Hamburg considered to buy the immunity district, however, not effectuating any changes by then.
 On the instigation of the ducal Bremian government the cathedral chapter sold its valuable library by the end of the 18th century.
 Since 1790 the pastorate of the proto-cathedral remained vacant.

-By the Reichsdeputationshauptschluss in 1803, the Duchy of Bremen ceded its cathedral immunity districts in Bremen and Hamburg, to these free imperial cities.
+By the Reichsdeputationshauptschluss in 1803, the Duchy of Bremen ceded its cathedral immunity districts in Bremen and Hamburg (Domfreiheit), to these free imperial cities.
 With the neglect of the proto-cathedral by the ducal government it had dropped out of Hamburg's cultural life again.
 Hamburg's Senate, then holding the ius patronatus to all other Lutheran parish churches had no usage for an additional church, which did not even have the parishioners to maintain it.
 So in 1802, the Senate, always upholding the city's vital mercantile interests, ordered Hamburg's Gothic proto-cathedral to be pulled down, a decision which aroused no serious opposition within the city and which was carried out between 1804 and 1807.

 The stones were sold off or used to reinforce the sea defenses along the Elbe; the funerary sculptures and monuments were broken up and used in the reconstruction of the city's rudimentary sewage system.
 The Senate was partly motivated by the desire to rid the city of an extraterritorial institution, but it is more than possible that the rise in rents and the high demand for housing at the time also played a role.
 In any case, the incident was typical of the celebrated Philistinism of the Hamburg authorities.
 Five more medieval churches in the city were pulled down between 1807 and 1837.